sftcd/tek_transparency/uniques/README.md

   points and generate a [heatmap](heatmap.png), and also with an option to replace the TEKs with new random data of the same form for visual comparison.
 No visible non-randomness was seen.

+- [bitcounts.py](bitounts.py) counts the number of ones in each key and the number of occurrences of ones in each key bit position.
+A normalised output for our TEKs is [here](bitcounts.png) and also has no indication of non-randomness.

+We can also use some existing RNG output checkers.
+Note that these tools
+are really intended to check the output of an RNG, whereas we're testing the outputs from many phones that have each only contributed a few (14 or less) TEKs (plus the generation of "fake" TEKs that are added by various services totalling a few million).

 - ``ent`` from [http://www.fourmilab.ch/random/](http://www.fourmilab.ch/random/)
   does 5 tests, with seemingly ok results (the chi-squared one might be